jimhigson/oboe.js/writing/main/3_Background.md

  * principles and techniques that will be applied or discussed
     * prior art
     * what out there is being popularly used?

+ * Don't go into solutions! (that belongs in R&A)
+ * Can analyse a bit but any new reflections should be put in R&A

 --->